 - The amount that would be stored in it depends on the organization’s needs.

-Unless having a good reason not to, I prefer using the alternate sales amount, since it’s already taken in consideration in multiple places of NetSuite.
-For example, if we need commission rates to depend on the percentage of quotas reached, quotas can only be based on either sales amount or alternate sales amount, so custom field would not be recommended in this scenario.
+Unless there’s a strong reason not to, we advise using the alternate sales amount which takes into account multiple places of NetSuite.
+For example, if we need commission payable rates to be based on the percentage of quotas reached, quotas can only be based on either sales amount or alternate sales amount.
+Thus, using a custom field in this circumstance is not recommended.

 - Are all sales equal?